earthbucks/earthbucks/docs/prompt.md

 April 2, 2024

 Today I have finished implementing:

 - The Signature Hash (sighash) algorithm, which is based on the sighash algorithm from Bitcoin Cash.
 The Bitcoin Cash algorithm fixing the quadratic hashing problem in Bitcoin.
-- CHECKSIG opcode, meaning you can now verify a signature against a public key, necessary for spending coin.
+- CHECKSIG opcode, meaning you can now verify a signature against a public key, necessary for spending coins.
+- CHECKMULTISIG opcode, meaning you can now verify multiple signatures against multiple public keys, necessary for spending coin from a multisig address.
+  This works very similar to Bitcoin, including the requirement of matching the number of signatures to the number of public keys.
+However, I have fixed the famous bug where it pops an extra item off the stack.

 ---